Required to include TrustFence support.

 -

-TRUSTFENCE_DEK_PATH: Path to the data encryption key.
+TRUSTFENCE_DEK_ENCRYPT_KEYNAME: Filename of the Data Encryption Key (DEK).
 When provided, it must be a 128-, 192- or 256-bit binary file.
 Otherwise, a random 256-bit key will be generated automatically.
-The default value is<TRUSTFENCE_SIGN_KEYS_PATH>/dek.bin.
-Define to 0 to disable the encryption of the signed images.
+The default value isdek.bin.

-# Use a custom path to the Data Encryption Key (or set to "0" to disable encryption).
+# Use a custom filename for the Data Encryption Key

 Read-only rootfs authentication